jiko/cyborgmanifesto/index.md

 <p>This list suggests several interesting things.
 First, the objects on
 the right-hand side cannot be coded as 'natural', a realization that subverts naturalistic coding for the left-hand side as well.
 We cannot go back ideologically or materially.
-It's not just that igod'is dead; so is the 'goddess'.
+It's not just that 'god' is dead; so is the 'goddess'.
 Or both are revivified in the worlds charged with microelectronic and biotechnological politics.
 In relation to objects like biotic components, one must not think in terms of essential properties, but in terms of design, boundary constraints,